alexandertrefz/essence/PUBLISHING.md

 # Publishing

-Ten packages publish to npm under the `@essence` scope, always together and always at one version: `interfaces`, `escodegen` (the vendored fork), `ariadne`, `stdlib`, `runtime`, `compiler`, `formatter`, `debug-adapter`, `language-server` and `cli`. `fixtures` and the website stay private, and the
+Ten packages publish to npm under the `@essence-lang` scope, always together and always at one version: `interfaces`, `escodegen` (the vendored fork), `ariadne`, `stdlib`, `runtime`, `compiler`, `formatter`, `debug-adapter`, `language-server` and `cli`. `fixtures` and the website stay private, and the